ClaudioChametla/el-ranchito-74b79/content/pages/index.md

   - elementId: ''
     colors: colors-f
     backgroundSize: inset
-    title: Where did everyone go?
+    title: Best dish of the day
     text: >
       Learn how top tech companies have learned working remote using our product.